projectacrn/acrn-hypervisor/doc/tutorials/pre-launched-rt.rst

 .. _pre_launched_rt:

-Pre-Launched Preempt-RT Linux Mode in ACRN
+Pre-Launched Preempt-Rt Linux Mode in ACRN
 ##########################################

 The Pre-Launched Preempt-RT Linux Mode of ACRN, abbreviated as